IRTF-HRPC/.github/hrpccharter.md

 # Human Rights and Policy Considerations Research Group

-The Human Rights and Policy Considerations (HRPC) Research Group (RG) aims to explore and research the relationship between Internet architecture and human rights for a wide audience.
-It aims to inform the technical community of how the design of protocols impacts, and can be informed by, policies that serve the public interest and protect human rights.
-It also aims to inform policy makers and civil society groups of technical constraints that might impact policy choices.
-The role of the research group is to promote understanding of the issues so those making decisions can do so in an informed manner.
+The Human Rights and Policy Considerations (HRPC) research group aims to explore and research the relationship between Internet architecture and human rights for a wide audience.
+The role of the research group is to promote understanding of this relationship so those making decisions can do so in an informed manner.
+It aims to inform the technical community of how the design of protocols impacts, and can be informed by, policies that serve the public interest and the protection of human rights.
+It aims to make policy makers and civil society groups aware of the technical constraints that might impact policy choices.

 ## Background